bushrascode/bushrascode/README.md

 Currently Working On:

-🏆 Progressing up the ranks on [Codewars](https://www.codewars.com/users/BushraFatimaBF)
+- 🏆 Progressing up the ranks on [Codewars](https://www.codewars.com/users/BushraFatimaBF)
+- 🖥 Completing the #30DaysOfCode challenge in both Java and Javascript